 Shutter speed, or exposure time, is measured in seconds, so we talk about 1/60th of a second (you’d say one sixtieth), but on your camera you will see it as 60.
 Here’s another: 125 on your camera is 1/125th of a second (you’d say one one-twenty-fifth).

 Different DSLR camera makes have different layouts, but you will always see this information in the settings display.

-When you are shooting at slower speeds of a second or more, you will see the number followed by the “ symbol.
+When you shoot at slower speeds of a second or more, you’ll see the number followed by the “ symbol.
 In other words, when you see 1” that means a shutter speed of one second.
 15” is fifteen seconds.

 What is a fast shutter speed?

-So, if there is movement in a photograph, a fast shutter speed is required to prevent motion blur.
+If there is movement in a photograph, a fast shutter speed is required to prevent motion blur.
+The faster the moment, the faster the shutter speed needs to be to prevent motion blur.

 What is a slow shutter speed?

 Many people can shoot safely at 1/60th, but most of the time I can’t.
-I have weak wrists and the strain of holding my camera makes my hands start to shake.
-Because of the length of time the shutter is open this movement then shows up in the photograph as a slightly blurred image.
-I cannot settle for an image that is anything less than perfectly sharp.
+I have weak wrists and the strain of holding my camera with my favourite lens (70-200mm f2.8) makes my hands start to shake.
+Because of the length of time the shutter is open, this movement then shows up in the photograph as a slightly blurred image.
+I can’t settle for an image that is anything less than perfectly sharp.